Aliases for NCOA2 Gene

 GeneCards Summary for NCOA2 Gene

 NCOA2 (Nuclear Receptor Coactivator 2) is a Protein Coding gene.
 Diseases associated with NCOA2 include Mesenchymal Chondrosarcoma and Indeterminate Cell Histiocytosis.
-Among its related pathways are Regulation of nuclear SMAD2/3 signaling and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
+Among its related pathways are CCR5 Pathway in Macrophages and Circadian rythm related genes.
 GO annotations related to this gene include chromatin binding and transcription factor binding.
 An important paralog of this gene is NCOA3.

 UniProtKB/Swiss-Prot for NCOA2 Gene